pogasanov/clsite/README.md

 Set those variables in either `~/.bashrc` or `~/.bash_profile`.
 If you are using pycharm, you can set them in Run -> Edit configurations -> Environmnet variables.

+Nodejs comes with 2 commands to build frontend:
+1. `npm run watch` - will build development version of frontend and watch for changes;
+2.`npm run build` - will build optimized version;

 Run:
 ```